Position Status: Regular, Full-Time, Exempt

 - High sense of integrity, honesty and ethics.

-- Flexible and collaborative work style with a strong service mentality.
+- Flexible, responsive, and collaborative work style with a strong service mentality.

 - Knowledge and experience with accrual based and nonprofit accounting systems.